Early Alert Program

 Submit concerns at www.altoona.psu.edu/secure/earlyalert.
 The site is monitored daily; and submissions are screened for priority standing.
 Referral sources are automatically notified by the system when their Web-based form is received.
 The Early Alert Committee meets weekly to review the information submitted and determine appropriate disposition.
 Referrals will be made to the appropriate departments.
 All submissions and interventions are documented and records are confidentially maintained.

-This early identification system is not meant to replace individual interventions by faculty and staff, or campus policies and procedures which are currently in effect.
+This early identification system is not meant to replace individual interventions by faculty and staff, campus policies or procedures which are currently in effect.
 It should only be used if other direct methods have been tried and failed.

 What about confidentiality?